 After running the Social Security configuration, the tool will return the required steps and their respective benefit amount for each strategy.

-Expert users can manually edit the results in-line by double-clicking on a particular field or by pressing the icon in the panel.
+Expert users can manually edit the results in-line by double-clicking on a particular field or by pressing the pencil icon in the panel.
 There are no restrictions on what and how data is edited manually, including creating strategies that do not adhere to the regulations governed by the Social Security Administration.
 Only use the expert mode if you are well-versed on the Social Security rules and your client’s exact benefits.